Vr6R32/mb-project/README.md

 <p align="left">
 1. Displayed on main landing page search form allows user to rapidly iterate through database data.<br>
 2. User can specify his needs by filling parameters which he is interested in.<br>
-3. Each change on search form automatically sends a get request to display specified filter count on the search button.<br>
+3. Each change on form automatically sends api request to fetch & display specified filter count on the search button.<br>
 4. Filled form values change color to create clear contrast which parameters have been set up.<br>
 5. User can add advertisement to favourites or edit his own directly from searching page.<br>
 6. Sorting & paging is handled by friendly gui buttons seen on the screen.<br>